 Are there perceived, viable, alternatives to your plan?
 Let’s say your plan addresses the organization’s need for an increased PR presence.
 But there is a capabilities/skills gap on your marketing team in regards to executing your new PR initiatives.
 Stakeholders may think bringing in a PR firm or consultant would be a more viable option.
 Don’t push these opinions to the side.
 Objection handling is crucial to obtaining plan buy-in, especially if you do not think bringing in an outside firm is in the best interest of your company long-term.

 If you have gotten to this stage of the funnel, your stakeholders are ready to give a go or no-go on your plan.
-And hopefully you have aligned the plan with interests across the organization to obtain buy-in.
-The hurdle in this stage becomes belief in the feasibility of implementing the plan.
-And ultimately, belief in you as the plan leader.
-Perception is reality at this stage of the funnel.
+And hopefully, you have aligned the plan with interests across the organization to obtain buy-in.
+The hurdle in this stage becomes a belief in the feasibility of implementing the plan.
+And ultimately, believe in you as the plan leader.
+Perception is a reality at this stage of the funnel.

 Key questions to ask in the Decision Stage of selling your plan are:

-How to stakeholders feel about the plan?
+How do stakeholders feel about the plan?
 There is an old adage, “People make emotional decisions for logical reasons.”
-Essentially, people will always trust their gut, and justify their decisions using logic.
-If your plan doesn’t ‘feel right’ to stakeholders, expect to hear logical rationalization as to why they cannot decide in favor of your plan.
+Essentially, people will always trust their gut and justify their decisions using logic.
+If your plan doesn’t ‘feel right' to stakeholders, expect to hear logical rationalization as to why they cannot decide in favor of your plan.

 Do stakeholders believe your plan will achieve its objective?
 A founding principle of goal setting is that any successful plan needs to be SMART.
 Specific, Measurable, Achievable, Relevant, and Time-bound.
 Even the best-laid plans go awry.
 If your stakeholders believe the plan is destined for failure, don’t expect the support of its implementation.